 \subsection{Rationality of the sum of three tetrahedral numbers}

-For a more complete understanding of the equation defined by the sum of three tetrahedral we show that these surfaces are non-rational when there is not an obvious integral solution. \begin{definition} We say that a surface $X$ is $k$-rational if there exists a birational map $\mathbb{P}^{m} \dashrightarrow X$ defined over $k$, for some positive $m$. \end{definition} \begin{definition} A smooth cubic surface over a field $k$ is said to be $k$-minimal if there is no nonempty $\Gal(\bar{k}/k)$-stable set of pairwise non-intersecting exceptional curves. \end{definition} \begin{theorem}[{\cite[Thm 37.1]{Man86}}] Every minimal smooth cubic surface is non-rational. \end{theorem} \begin{lemma} If $n$ is an integer such that $f_{1}=x^3-x-6n$ is irreducible then, $X_{n}$ is a non-rational surface over $\mathbb{Q}$. \end{lemma} \begin{proof} It is sufficient to prove for such a choice of $n$ the cubic surface $X_{n}$ is minimal.
-If $X_{n}$ has no Galois stable collection of pairwise skew $(-1)-$curves then $X$ is minimal.
-We have that $X_{n}$ has orbit type $[3,3,3,18]$ where the Galois orbits of size $3$ are triangles on $X_{n}$ i.e. they are not pairwise skew and the Galois orbits of size 18 cannot be pairwise skew as any set of size larger than 6 line on a cubic surface contains intersecting lines. \end{proof} \begin{theorem} If $n$ is an integer such that $f_{1}=x^3-x-6n$ is irreducible then $U_{n}$ is non-rational over $\mathbb{Q}$. \end{theorem} \begin{proof} We have that $U_{n}$ is birational to $X_{n}$ as it is a Zariski open subset of $X_{n}$, hence using Lemma \ref{Non-rational}, we can deduce $U_{n}$ is non-rational. \end{proof}
+For a more complete understanding of the equation defined by the sum of three tetrahedral we show that these surfaces are non-rational when there is not an obvious integral solution. \begin{definition} We say that a surface $X$ is $k$-rational if there exists a birational map $\mathbb{P}^{m} \dashrightarrow X$ defined over $k$, for some positive $m$. \end{definition} \begin{definition} A smooth cubic surface over a field $k$ is said to be $k$-minimal if there is no nonempty $\Gal(\bar{k}/k)$-stable set of pairwise non-intersecting exceptional curves. \end{definition} \begin{theorem}[{\cite[Thm 37.1]{Man86}}] Every minimal smooth cubic surface is non-rational. \end{theorem} \begin{lemma} If $n$ is an integer such that $f_{1}=x^3-x-6n$ is irreducible then, $X_{n}$ is a non-rational surface over $\mathbb{Q}$. \end{lemma} \begin{proof} By Theorem \ref{thm: minimal cubic surface not rational} it is sufficient to prove for such a choice of $n$ the cubic surface $X_{n}$ is minimal. $X_{n}$ has orbit type $[3,3,3,18]$ where the Galois orbits of size $3$ meet at an Eckardt point (see Remark \ref{rem: label lines}) i.e. they are not pairwise skew.
+The Galois orbit of size 18 cannot be pairwise skew as any set containing more than 6 lines of a smooth cubic surface contains intersecting lines. \end{proof} \begin{theorem} If $n$ is an integer such that $f_{1}=x^3-x-6n$ is irreducible then $U_{n}$ is non-rational over $\mathbb{Q}$. \end{theorem} \begin{proof} $U_{n}$ is birational to $X_{n}$ as it is a Zariski open subset of $X_{n}$.
+Using Lemma \ref{Non-rational} we can deduce $U_{n}$ is non-rational. \end{proof}